What We Know About The Attack On Saudi Oil Facilities

 The impacts on the site were made by objects coming from the west or northwest

-Satellite images show that storage tanks at Abqaiq were struck from a northwest direction, al-Maliki says.
+Satellite images show that storage tanks at Abqaiq were struck from a northwest direction, Maliki says.
 He also claims that debris from three cruise missiles that failed to reach Abqaiq were recovered from north of the site.
 The trajectories suggest the missiles were launched from Iran or Iraq.

 Frank Pabian, a long-time imagery analyst, says the impacts look like they may have struck from the west.